Another Covid Death Reported In County

-Another McDonald County resident has died of covid-induced complications over the last week, bringing the total number to 29.
-A total of 83 new cases were identified in the area this week -- cutting last week's case number count in half.
+Another McDonald County resident has died of covid-induced complications over the last week, bringing the total number to 30.
+A total of 65 new cases were identified in the area this week -- the lowest increase in 8 weeks.

+The McDonald County Health Department also announced that 1,080 vaccinations have been administered.

 On Tuesday, Jan.
-19, McDonald County School District announced that six students and 2 staff members are currently testing positive for covid-19, with 72 students and 17 staff members being excluded from school as a result, as well as 7 students quarantined within the school.
+26, McDonald County School District announced that eight students and two staff members are currently testing positive for covid-19, with 96 students and nine staff members being excluded from school as a result.

 No data was released regarding the school(s) of the quarantined students or staff.